Interstate 95 in Maryland: Express lanes

-I-95 has express toll lanes in the median between the I-895 merge in northern Baltimore to just north of MD 43 in White Marsh, with two express toll lanes in each direction.
-In addition to access to and from I-95 at both ends, the express toll lanes have a southbound exit and northbound entrance with I-895, a southbound exit and northbound entrance with Moravia Road via I-895, and a northbound exit and southbound entrance with MD 43.
+I-95 has express toll lanes in the median between the I-895 merge into the northern part of Baltimore to just north of MD 152 in Joppa, with two express toll lanes in each direction.
+In addition to access to and from I-95 at both ends, the express toll lanes have a southbound exit and northbound entrance with I-895, a southbound exit and northbound entrance with Moravia Road via I-895, and a northbound exit, southbound & northbound entrances with MD 43.
 The express toll lanes utilize all-electronic tolling; tolls are collected by E-ZPass or video tolling, which uses automatic license plate recognition and sends a bill in the mail to the vehicle owner.
 Video tolling users pay an additional 50-percent surcharge on their tolls.
 The toll rates along the express toll lanes vary by time of day and the day of the week.
 Peak travel times, which is southbound during weekday mornings, northbound during weekday evenings, and both directions on weekend afternoons, have the highest rates.
 Off-peak travel times, which occur during the daytime outside of peak travel times, have lower rates, with the overnight hours having the lowest rates.

 Services

 Just as in Delaware, the northern segment of I-95 in Maryland has service areas in the median that serve both directions of traffic.
 This dates back to its days as a two-state toll highway.
-Between the Delaware line and the Baltimore city line, two service areas are available, owned by the MDTA and run by Areas USA.
+Between the Delaware line and the Baltimore city line, two service areas are available, owned by the Maryland Transportation Authority and run by Areas USA.
 Both service areas offer bus parking, free Wi-Fi, restrooms, a Kids Korner seating area, an outdoor seating area, multiple fast-food restaurants, retail stores, and Sunoco as the fuel offering.

 Maryland House

 Maryland House, opened in 1963, is at milepost 81.9 in Harford County.
 It was later remodeled in 1987, and wing additions were added in 1989–1990.
 It was closed on September 15, 2012, and demolished for reconstruction, reopening on January 16, 2014.
+This service area includes a dog park.

 Chesapeake House

-Chesapeake House, opened in 1975 (after the highway was widened from four to six lanes in 1972), is at milepost 97 in Cecil County.
+Chesapeake House, which opened in 1975 (after the highway was widened from four to six lanes in 1972), is at milepost 97 in Cecil County.
 It was closed and demolished in January 2014 following the reopening of the Maryland House and reopened on August 5, 2014.

-Howard County rest area
+Maryland Welcome Center & Rest Area

-A rest area is located in Howard County, between Baltimore and Washington, D.C.
-Unlike the two service areas farther north, which are located in the median, this rest area is located on the shoulders, with separate facilities for each direction of travel.
-This rest area also features only restrooms, a tourist information area, and vending machines, in contrast to the full food and fuel options at the two service areas farther north.
+A pair of rest areas is located in Howard County, between Baltimore and Washington, D.C.
+Unlike the two service areas farther north, which are in the median, these rest areas are located on the shoulders, with separate facilities for each direction of travel.
+They feature only restrooms, a tourist information area, and vending machines, in contrast with the full food and fuel options at the two service areas farther north.